henryaj/buildgrid/CONTRIBUTING.rst

 We intend to make use of some of gitlab's features in order to structure the activity of the BuildGrid project.
 In doing so we are trying to achieve the following goals:

+* Full transparency of the current WIP items
+* Provide a view of all current and planned activity which is relatively easy for the viewer to digest
 * Ensure that we keep it simple and easy to contribute to the project
-* Provide a view of all current and planned activity which is relatively easy for the viewer to digest

 We propose to make use of the following Gitlab features: